 Women and Families

-WASHINGTON – Congresswoman Katie Porter (CA-45) today introduced legislation to address the skyrocketing cost of childcare.
-Her bipartisan Family Savings for Kids and Seniors Act, which she introduced with Republican Representative Jaime Herrera Beutler (WA-3), would more than double the amount of money families can set aside pre-tax in Dependent Care Flexible Spending Accounts (FSAs) to pay help for help pay for preschool, summer day camp, before or after school programs, and child or adult daycare.
+Congresswoman Porter knows firsthand the challenges of being a working parent—that’s why she’s introduced bipartisan legislation to address some of the hurdles preventing Orange County parents and guardians from accessing child care and family leave.
+One of the first bills Congresswoman Porter introduced was legislation to address the skyrocketing cost of childcare.
+Her bipartisan Family Savings for Kids and Seniors Act would more than double the amount of money families can set aside pre-tax in Dependent Care Flexible Spending Accounts (FSAs) to help pay for preschool, summer day camp, before or after school programs, and child or adult daycare.

 She also introduced the bipartisan FAIR Leave Act, which addresses one of the shortcomings of the Family and Medical Leave Act (FMLA).
 The bill closes a loophole in federal family leave policy and enables eligible spouses working for the same employer to each take up to 12 work weeks (24 total) of unpaid leave in a 12 month period for the birth of a son or daughter, the adoption of a child, or the care of a parent with a serious health condition.